Ioan Meșotă National College: History

 The current building of the high school (building A) with 19 classrooms, chemistry, physics and foreign language laboratories, teacher's room, work rooms, dentistry and library, dates from 1962.
 The gym was built between 1971 and 1973.

 In April 1971, the school was assigned the name of "Dr. Ioan Meșotă" High School.
-In 1981, it was transformed into the Industrial High School no. 8, and in 1990 it resumed its name of "Dr. Ioan Meșotă" Theoretical High School, under which name it remained well established for many years as a symbol of quality and prestige in Romanian education.
+In 1981, it was transformed into the Industrial High School no. 8, and in 1990 it resumed its name of Dr. Ioan Meșotă Theoretical High School, under which name it remained well established for many years as a symbol of quality and prestige in Romanian education.

-In 1999, through the Order of the Minister of National Education dr. Andrei Marga, the "Dr. Ioan Meșotă" High School was declared a National College.
+In 1999, through the Order of the Minister of National Education Andrei Marga, the Dr. Ioan Meșotă High School was declared a National College.

 The construction of a new building began in 2015.
-Completed in 2017, it came with many modern facilities: 12 new classrooms, a computer lab, a multi-functional room for events, a library, a counseling office and a medical office.
+Completed in 2017, it came with many modern facilities: 12 new classrooms, a computer lab, a multi-functional room for events, a library, a counseling office, and a medical office.

 According to its initial teaching profile of mathematics and physics, with special classes of mathematics in the 1970s, in 1990 the high school was redefined as a high school of mathematics-physics, dedicated to the preparation of highly competitive and ambitious students, with talent and aspirations for professions focused on technical, economic, financial, as well as medical or military sciences.

 The current science profile of the high school with emphasis on mathematical and computer preparation does not exclude the orientation towards a creative or didactic-educational profile for the students interested in humanistic preparation, of course.